StarRocks/starrocks/docs/en/sql-reference/sql-functions/table-functions/files.md

 ##### csv.column_separator

 Specifies the column separator used when the data file is in CSV format.
-By default, if you do not specify this parameter, this parameter defaults to `\\t`, indicating tab.
+If you do not specify this parameter, this parameter defaults to `\\t`, indicating tab.
 The column separator you specify using this parameter must be the same as the column separator that is actually used in the data file.
 Otherwise, the load job will fail due to inadequate data quality.

 Tasks that use Files() are submitted according to the MySQL protocol.
 StarRocks and MySQL both escape characters in the load requests.
 Therefore, if the column separator is an invisible character such as tab, you must add a backslash (`\`) preceding the column separator.
 For example, you must input `\\t` if the column separator is `\t`, and you must input `\\n` if the column separator is `\n`.
 Apache Hive™ files use `\x01` as their column separator, so you must input `\\x01` if the data file is from Hive.